rzjfr/github-actions-docs/README.md

 #  -h, --help            show this help message and exit
 #  --version             show program's version number and exit
 #  --verbose             More verbosity in logging. (default: False)
+#  --dry-run             Show content of the generated docs instead of writing it. (default: False)
+#  --show-diff           Show diff between existing file and the newly generated one. (default: False)
-#  --ignore              Continue on inputs file not being a valid github action or workflow. (default: False)
+#  --ignore              Silently continue on invalid files. (default: False)
-#  --tag-prefix TAG_PREFIX
-#                        Prefix used for the tags in the output. (default: GH_DOCS)
+#  --tag-prefix          Prefix used for the tags in the output. (default: GH_DOCS)
-#  --output-mode [{replace,inject}]
-#                        Method of output to file. (default: inject)
+#  --output-mode         Method of output to file. (default: inject) Possible values: [replace, inject]
-#  --generation-mode [{inline,block}]
-#                        Whether to create tags inline (more flexibility but more noise). (default: inline)
+#  --generation-mode     Whether to create tags inline or only a pair of tags. (default: inline) Possible values: [inline, block]
-#  --docs-filename DOCS_FILENAME
-#                        Creates or updates output on the same path as the input. (default: README.md)
+#  --docs-filename       Creates or updates output on the same path as the input. (default: README.md)
-#  --usage-ref-override USAGE_REF_OVERRIDE
-#                        Override the uses reference in usage section.
-By default latest tag or current branch name will be used. (default: )
+#  --usage-ref-override  Override the uses reference in usage section.
+By default latest tag or current branch name will be used.
 ```

 ## As a pre-commit hook